5kript/Marvel_Character_Finder/README.md

 - Added config file for environment variables
 - Added logic for all characters and 1 character
 - Added character list component
+- Added search component

+## Todo's
+- Add cache to safe searched items
+- Add search logic if item was allready searched for